Recycling metal in the United States dates all the way back – in 1776 revolutionaries recycled to provide material to fight the War of Independence.

 You are here

 Let’s talk about textiles.
 Everyone uses textiles, but not everyone recycles them.
 We live in an era of “fast-fashion”, where consumers buy the latest and greatest, sometimes at the expense of quality and sustainability.
-Throughout the past decade, textile waste has been skyrocketing, yet we’ve seen few changes in the way clothing gets repurposed.
-Why are landfills fuller than ever at a time when the potential for a significant recycling effort exists?

 As an organization, we’re gearing up to release some NEW CONTENT regarding the latest and greatest in sustainability.
 Our job is two-fold: First, provide our members with the tools and the knowledge to make their furniture more eco-friendly.
 And second, help consumers find healthy furnishings.
 We are a coalition across the industry with the power to change how furniture is manufactured, designed, sold, and bought.

 Seven Furniture Companies win High Scores on Sustainable Wood Sourcing